trabdlkarim/trabdlkarim.github.io/resources/licensing.md

 ## License

-All TAK PI projects are licensed under the same [three clause BSD license]({{ site.baseurl }}{% link legal/license.md %}).
-This license was chosen a long time ago and for consistency we want to continue using this license going forward.
+The TAK PI Projects are Open Source, and all licensed under the [three clause BSD license]({{ site.baseurl }}{% link legal/license.md %}).
+For detailed copyright and license information, see [License & Copyright]({{ site.baseurl }}{% link legal/license.md %}).
+This license was chosen to let people do almost anything they want with the projects, like making and distributing closed source versions.

 ## Copyrights